-You can also add an email account directly from within Apple Mail, in fact the first time you open Mail it will prompt you to do so.
+You can also add an email account directly from within Apple Mail; the first time you open Mail, it will prompt you.

 - Open Mail.

-- Click on Mail in the menu and choose Accounts, this opens the same screen as you access through Systems Preferences.
+- Click on Mail in the menu and choose Accounts; this opens the same screen you access through Systems Preferences.

-- If you wish to disassociate or turn off any of these accounts you can select them and click on the minus (-) on this page.
+- If you wish to disassociate or turn off any accounts, select them and click on the minus (-) on this page.